UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

 \section{The UniAV Framework}

 Our goal is to develop a unified framework to localize visual actions, sound events and audio-visual events in an untrimmed video.
-To achieve this, we propose to unite three video localization tasks: TAL, SED and AVEL, leveraging inherent similarities among them. \Cref{fig:framwork} shows an overview of the proposed framework.
+To achieve this, we propose to unite three video localization tasks: TAL, SED and AVEL, leveraging inherent similarities among them.
+An overview of the proposed framework is illustrated in Fig.~\ref{fig:framwork}.

-{\bf Problem setting.} Given an untrimmed video containing visual and audio tracks, our model aims to output the categories as well as the start/end timestamps of all instances occurring in the video.
-We formulate all three tasks (TAL, SED and AVEL) as a joint classification and regression problem.
-Formally, we first divide the input video into $T$ visual snippets $\{V_{t}\}_{t=1}^{T}$ and audio snippets $\{A_{t}\}_{t=1}^{T}$, where $T$ varies across videos.
-Following the setting~\cite{zhang2022actionformer, geng2023dense}, the model is expected to predict the event label $Y = \{y_{i}\}_{i=1}^{N}$, where $N$ is the number of predicted events.
-Each instance $y_{i}=(s_{i},e_{i}, c_{i})$ is defined by its onset $s_{i}$, offset $e_{i}$ and category $c_{i}$, where $s_{i},e_{i} \in [1, T]$, $c_{i} \in \{1, \dots, C\}$ is the pre-defined category.
+{\bf Problem statement.} Given an untrimmed video containing visual and audio tracks, our model aims to recognize the instance categories and locate the start/end timestamps of all modality-aware instances occurring in the video.
+Different from the previous fragmented task definitions~\cite{zhang2022actionformer,tian2018audio,khandelwal2022fmsg}, we uniformly formulate all three tasks (TAL, SED and AVEL) as a joint classification and regression problem.